hanzoai/hanzo.js/README.md

 ```

 ## Usage
-You can embed Crowdstart.js in your application or web page and use it in the
+You can embed Crowdstart.js in your application or web page or on the server
-browser or on the server using Node.
-Getting started is easy: you just need an
+with Node.
+Getting started is easy: you just need an API key from
-API key from [Crowdstart][crowdstart] and a snippet of JavaScript to get going.
+[Crowdstart][crowdstart] and a snippet of JavaScript to get going.

 ### Browser
 Include [`crowdstart.js`][crowdstart.js] in your website or bundle it with your